 Yesterday, I started tearing up while reading a nonfiction book on the subway.

 Think that’s a first.
-I would say that I’m embarrassed, but actually I’m not––in fact, I’m really happy.
-These were not depressed, self-pitying tears, but the kind of tears that come from being really touched by something, from remembering a deep unfulfilled longing you used to have or a quiet despair you used to live in and realizing that the something more you were hungering for actually does exist.
+I would say that I’m embarrassed, but actually I’m not––in fact, I’m happy.
+These were not depressed, self-pitying tears, but the kind of tears that come from being deeply moved, from remembering an unfulfilled longing you used to have or a quiet despair you used to live in and realizing that the something more you were hungering for actually does exist.

-The other day, I was telling a close friend from college about both the overflowing joy and profound loneliness I’ve been experiencing here.
+The other day, I was telling a close friend about both the overflowing joy and profound loneliness I’ve been experiencing here in Korea.
 As I shared, I found myself confused about how good and yet how hard being here has been.
 Am I having a good time or a bad time?
 It seemed contradictory.
 But when my friend observed that the deep loneliness and joy were probably connected, something clicked: They are both emotions.

 I’ve been opening up emotionally in a new way here, and because of that I’ve been feeling everything more fully.

 But what has been happening in me is deeper than mere emotions.

 When I think back to my life six months ago, survival is the word that comes to mind.
 I was finishing up my last semester of grad school, trying to figure out what to do with the rest of my life, so stressed that I got a stomach ulcer.